williamngan/react-pts-canvas-examples/create_react_app_example/README.md

-## Usage
+## Running this example

-1. Download or clone this repo and then run `yarn install`.
+Download or clone this repo and then run `yarn install`.
 Once installed, run:
-    - `yarn start` to test in localhost
+ - `yarn start` to run in localhost
  - `yarn build` to make a build.

-2. Quick start by extending the base [`PtsCanvas`](src/PtsCanvas.jsx) to create your custom component.
-See components in [`PtsExamples`](src/PtsExamples.jsx) that use this approach.
-3. Note that since `create-react-app` builds in ES5, we should import the ES5 version of Pts like this:

-    ```javascript
-    import {Pt} from 'pts/dist/es5'; // use ES5
-    ```
-    The next version of create-react-app may support ES6 build directly.

 ## Create your own

-To start with a neutrino project from scratch, try these steps:
+To start with a React project from scratch, try these steps:

 1. Install create-react-app
     ```bash